shreyas111/ArrayOfThings_AR/README.md

 # ArrayOfThings_AR
-The [Array of Things](https://arrayofthings.github.io/) is a collaborative effort among leading scientists, universities, local government, and communities to collect real-time data on urban environment, infrastructure, and activity for research and public use.
-Our project attempts to visualize some of this data in Augmented Reality.
+The [Array of Things](https://arrayofthings.github.io/) is a collaborative effort among leading scientists, universities, local government, and communities to collect real-time data on urban environment, infrastructure and activity via various AoT Sensor nodes installed in multiple urban locations for the purpose of research and public use.

+For our project, we have developed an AR application (ARray of Things) to visualize realtime AOT sensor data.
+Our application is a native Android application which makes the use of AR core to visualize the AR components.
+The application augments the geolocation of AOT sensor nodes which lie within a certain distance of the users GPS location with an augmented model of different sensor data.
+The user has the option to change the day and hour of the day to view AoT node sensor data at that point of the day.
+The user also has an option to select the category to view data relating to a particular category.
+The augmented models allow the user to compare data of an augmented node with data of different AoT nodes at different days and time.

 ## Website
 [Project Website](https://mrasto3.people.uic.edu/cs491/projects/03)